AdobeDocs/ffs-translate-lipsync/src/pages/guides/get_result_quickstart.md

 }
 ```

-- `audioOutput`: the dubbed audio file in `wav` format.
-- `videoOutput`: the dubbed video output with/without lip sync based on input configuration.
-- `transcriptOutput`: the translated transcript for the target language.

-### Verifying the Content Credentials on output

-Introduces a content authentication initiative for AI-generated assets, addressing concerns around content legitimacy.

-#### Step 1
+## Verify the content credentials

+To address concerns around content legitimacy, these content authentication steps should be used for AI-generated assets.

-Download the final output video/audio using the presigned url in the success response of [GET Result API](#get-result-api).
+1. Download the final output video/audio from the pre-signed URL in the successful response.

-#### Step 2

-Upload the file <https://contentcredentials.org/verify> to check the credentials.
+2. Upload the file to the [Content Credentials website](https://contentcredentials.org/verify) to check the credentials.